 What if it rains?#

-Cruises only cancel in severe weather.
-Light rain is rare in summer Athens, and boats have covered areas.
+Cruises only cancel in genuinely bad weather.
+Light rain is extremely rare in Athens during summer, and boats have covered areas.
+In my experience, even slightly overcast skies make for more dramatic sunset photos.

 How do I get to the marina?#